Written by Jonathan Wojcik

 Jillian Holtzmann steals the movie, borrowing some of Egon's awkward, geeky charm with a more punk attitude towards science that just works.

-If you were one of those people (on any side of the arguments) who feared the gender of the new team would somehow feel "gimmicky," you can rest assured that these four protagonists are cool, funny paranormal investigators who just happen to be women in the same way that the original four just happened to be men.
+If you were one of those people (on any side of the arguments) who feared the gender of the new team would somehow feel "gimmicky," you can rest assured that these four protagonists are no more defined by it than the original team.
+The marketing for the film was mroe debatable, but the movie itself never calls attention to gender at all.

 Despite a few claims to the contrary, the jokes in this movie aren't the juvenile grade-school fare we get in most modern comedies.
-There's one throwaway joke about bodily functions and one hit to a crotch, bearing in mind that in the original movie, we have to watch Dan Aykroyd get a ghostly blowjob.
-All the other humor in this film is driven by the unique chemistry between our four protagonists and their complementary personalities, playing off one another in the same fun but casual way that endeared fans to the 1984 team.
+There's one throwaway joke about bodily functions and one hit to a crotch, bearing in mind that in the original movie, we have to watch Dan Aykroyd get an invisibly ghostly blowjob.
+All the other humor in this film, like the original, is driven by the chemistry between our four protagonists.

 MORE HALLOWEEN FEATURES: